 all the basic safety guidelines, like the buddy system and first-aid

 requirements, in addition to the specific guidelines for travel.

-Note that extended travel (more than two nights) is not covered
+Note that extended travel (more than three nights) is not covered

 under the basic Girl Scout insurance plan and will require additional coverage.

 It’s easy to tie eye-opening travel opportunities into the

 leadership training and skill building your girls are doing in Girl

 Scouts!
 Your girls can use their creativity to connect any leadership

 Journey theme to an idea for travel.
 For